Last changed less than one day ago!

-The desire to know why and how can be one of the best gifts you can be given, because it can drive you to want more knowledge in a particular subject.
-And that can drive you to becoming an expert in a subject, or at least to learn better solutions for that subject.
+The desire to know why and how can be one of the best gifts you can have, because it can drive you to want more knowledge in a particular subject.
+In addition, that can drive you to become an expert in a subject, or at least to learn better solutions for that subject.

 Curiosity is also a catalyst for creativity.

-There are some who say the best tool (and some will say the only effective tool) for learning or for permanent change is through the use of repetition.
+There are some who say the best tool (and some will say the only effective tool) for learning or for permanent change is using repetition.
 How many times have people said your name to you since you were young?
 We have all heard a song enough to have it stuck in our head.
-How did you learn to spell, or a language, it was all through repetition.
-So when you're trying to make a change, say an old habit to a new habit, repetition is your power tool.
-Repetition over time, sprinkled in with other factors such as emotion and maybe newness and diversity of learning helps as well.
+How did you learn to spell, learn a language, it was all through repetition.
+Therefore, when you're trying to make a change from an old habit to a new habit, repetition is your power tool.
+Repetition over time, sprinkled in with other factors such as emotion, new methods, and diversity of learning can also help.

 I was recently told by physical therapist that many people do not keep their shoulders back.
 According to the therapist, if you look at someone from the side, their shoulders should typically be behind their ears.
 She said that over time, many jobs for many people cause people to lean forward, with shoulders resting in front of their ears.
 Keeping the shoulders relaxed, but behind the ears can help prevent several health issues.
 In order to make that change, I needed to incorporate repetition.
-I sent up reminders every so often to check to make sure shoulders are back.
-It is taking a whole lot of repetition, frequently repeating reminders to keep my shoulders back, many times during the day for many days, that is finally showing signs of more permanent change; success!
+I set up reminders every so often to check to make sure my shoulders were back.
+It has taking a whole lot of repetition, frequently repeating reminders to keep my shoulders back, many times during the day for many days, that is finally showing signs of more permanent change; success!
 Repetition, repetition, repetition.